Search the Site

 What Does a C.E.O.
 Actually Do?

 They’re paid a fortune — but for what, exactly?
 What makes a good C.E.O. — and how can you even tell?
 Is “leadership science” a real thing — or just airport-bookstore mumbo jumbo?
 We put these questions to Mark Zuckerberg, Richard Branson, Indra Nooyi, Satya Nadella, Jack Welch, Ray Dalio, Carol Bartz, David Rubenstein, and Ellen Pao.
-(Part 1 of a special series, “The Secret Life of C.E.O.’s.”)
+(Part 1 of a special series, “The Secret Life of a C.E.O.”)

 1/17/18